sdieckert/kickstarter-analysis/README.md

 ## Overview of Project

 ### Purpose
 Louise's play Fever came close to it's fundraising goal in a short amount of time.
 Louise would like a better understanding of how different campaigns fared in relation to their launch dates and funding goals in order to refine her next campaign to successfully reach it's full fundraising goal.
-The purpose of this analysis on the KickStarter dataset will be to identify trends in the data in order for Louise to better understand what elements make a campaign successful in regards to time of year it's launched and what campaign goal ranges have the highest success rates.
+The purpose of this analysis on the KickStarter dataset will be to identify trends in the data in order for Louise to better understand what elements make a campaign successful in regards to time of year it's launched and what goal ranges have the highest success rates.

 ## Analysis and Challenges